Grow On Your Windowsill? Why?

 It grows so quickly, and is a great option, you can cut handfuls of leaves at a time then let it regrow, or you can pick individual leaves whenever you need them.
 It also means you can sow various pots of lettuce leaves and rotate through them to give the used one time to regrow.

-Sprouting Seeds Will Grow On Your Windowsill
+Sprouting Seeds On Your Windowsill

 You don’t need to be a gardener to produce something nutritious and tasty for your table, even big chefs are reaping the benefits of sprouting seeds.